Angola–China relations: Bilateral visits

 Chinese Prime Minister Wen Jiabao visited Angola in June 2006, offering a US$9 billion loan for infrastructure improvements in return for petroleum.
 The PRC has invested heavily in Angola since the end of the civil war in 2002.

-João Manuel Bernardo, the current ambassador of Angola to China, visited the PRC in November 2007.
+Dalva Ringote, the current ambassador of Angola to China, visited the PRC in November 2007.

 In March 2024, Angolan President João Lourenço visited China.
 During the visit, the two countries announced the upgrading of bilateral relations to a comprehensive strategic partnership.

 Fissures

 On December 3, 1975, a meeting occurred between U.S. and Chinese officials, including Vice-Premier Deng Xiaoping, Foreign Minister Qiao Guanhua, President Gerald Ford, Secretary of State Henry Kissinger, National Security Advisor Brent Scowcroft and head of the U.S. Liaison Office in Peking George H. W. Bush.
 Discussions entailed who should support FNLA or UNITA, by which means and in what manner, considering the sensitivities of neighboring countries such as Zaire and South Africa.
 China still supported the FNLA and UNITA against the MPLA.
 Chinese officials asked about the United States' continued participation in Angola via South Africa, which resulted in Kissinger responding that the US is prepared to "push out South Africa as soon as an alternative military force can be created".
 Ford then said: "We had nothing to do with the South African involvement and we will take action to get South Africa out, provided a balance can be maintained for their not being in."
 He also said that he had approved US$35 million more in support of the north above what had been done before.

 President of Angola Agostinho Neto condemned the Chinese invasion of Vietnam in February 1979.

 On August 25, 2012, 37 Chinese nationals, arrested in Angola due to their alleged involvement in criminal acts against fellow Chinese expatriates, were extradited and due to be tried in China.